This is a long overdue follow up to my original post about why I left ZYIA Active.

-Per third parties (so I’ll never know if it’s true), one of the women I was closest to has made an example of me in trainings as someone who started strong and quit.
+Per third parties (so I’ll never know if it’s true), some people made an example of me in trainings as someone who started strong and quit.

 Like, “don’t be Suzy.”

-By contrast, my upline has taken up for me during some of the initial gossip.
+Per third parties, I also know my spline took up for me in some of the initial gossip.

 This reminds me there are plenty of good people in direct sales, even if it’s not the place for me.

 How long did it take you to make the decision to quit?